shadowspawn/nvh/README.md

     nvh run 8.11.3 --debug some.js

-Or execute a command with `PATH` modified so `node` and `npm` will be from the downloaded `node` version:
+Or execute a command with `PATH` modified so `node` and `npm` will be from the downloaded `node` version.
+(NB: this `npm` will be working with a different and empty global node_modules directory, and you should not install global modules this way.)

     nvh exec lts npm --version
-    nvh exec carbon my-script --fast test
+    nvh exec 10 my-script --fast test

-Note: using `nvh exec` is not a work

 ## Preserving npm